 Students are required to devise a piece of original theatre in response to a stimulus, using either the techniques of an influential theatre practitioner or the characteristics of a genre of drama.

 Students work in groups of between two and five actors.
 This component involves devising and realising work for performance and evaluating the final piece of theatre.

 20% of qualification

 Non-exam assessment: externally assessed by a visiting examiner.

 Students are required to participate in a performance from a text.
 Students will gain a deeper understanding of how to interpret a text for performance and realise artistic intentions.
 Students work in groups of between two and four actors and are assessed on the final performance only.

 Written examination: 1 hour 30 minutes

 Students will be required to demonstrate their knowledge and understanding of how drama and theatre is developed and performed through the study of a performance text and through responding to live theatre.

-Extra-Curricular activities are an important part of any Performing Arts and Music faculty.
-There are many opportunities for students to develop their interest in drama outside the classroom.
+Extra-Curricular activities are an important part of any Drama and Music faculty.
+There are many opportunities for students to develop their interest in Drama outside the classroom.

-We are currently rehearsing for our Winter Production A Monster Calls, open to all students to audition, and we also have a full-scale school musical production that is put on every year.
+In December we put on our Winter Production of A Monster Calls, which had great success and reviews.
+Alongside a winter play, we also have a full-scale school musical production that is put on every year.
 Previous productions have included- Grease, We Will Rock You, High School Musial, Hairspray, Bugsy Malone, Joseph Cats and Back to The 80’s.
-We also have a weekly dance club that runs after school open to students from all years and levels of experience.
+We also have a weekly Dance club that runs after school open to students from all years and levels of experience.